 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 Even if you only have one day in Boston, the Freedom Trail is an attraction that needs to make the cut.
 This historic walking tour winds you through the city’s downtown streets to 16 important sites and landmarks from throughout American history.

 Throughout the journey along the Freedom Trail, you’ll learn about the Boston Massacre, Paul Revere, The Boston Tea Party, and much more.
 There’s even an important historic bookstore along the way that attracts bookworms from all over the world.

 Spanning across 2.5 miles of city streets, packing a good pair of walking shoes is imperative, so don’t forget them at home!
 Well-suited to history buffs and bucket-list tourists alike, the Freedom Trail is unequivocally one of the best things to do in Boston; you’ll hit nearly every point on your must-see list in one afternoon!

 If you love hanging out in urban parks, plan some time to relax in Boston Common.
 A great spot for a picnic, reading a book, or simply people-watching, this downtown greenspace is impressive.
-Covering 50 acres, Boston Common has multiple lawns, walking paths, water fountains, statues, and recreational facilities to explore.
+Covering 50 acres in the Beacon Hill neighborhood, Boston Common has multiple lawns, walking paths, water fountains, statues, and recreational facilities to explore.